c-hibbert/DATA_310_Notes/Project1.md

 3. What limitations or improvements might you include in order to improve your proposed design?
     - I think that improvements can definitely be made!
 If the detector could reach a distance of at least 500 feat from a 30-45 angle of camera viewing, that would be very effective in solidifying more accurate contact tracing in both public and private spaces.

+4. One more thing, this is a test.